kaustubhk24/blog.kaustubh.codes/_posts/2020-10-24-how-to-install-lamp-stack-on-digitalocean-ubuntu-20-04.md

 We will check installation now.

-Open Any browser type droplet&#8217;s your public ip_address.
+Open Any browser type droplet's your public ip_address.

 If you see below page your installation is successful.<figure class="wp-block-image size-large">